endeavouros-team/development-iso-testing/README.md

 ![sendlog](https://forum.endeavouros.com/uploads/default/original/3X/4/a/4a2c813f30408b92ec7859a22c76be1eee73fa5a.png)

-The general part is about using the Desktop as a user.. doing updates using EndeavourOS tools e.t.c.
-But in general, we will ask for specific tests in the related post.
+We will ask for specific tests in the related post.

 It is always firmly requested to see test installs on real hardware if you can!